🇧🇬

 Is it safe to travel to Bulgaria?

-Do I need a visa for Bulgaria in 2025?
+Do I need a visa to visit Bulgaria for a short trip?

 When is the best time to visit Bulgaria?